 What is the Circular Economy?

-It is an economic system based on business models which replace the “end-of-life” concept throughout the production, distribution and consumption phases…
+It is an economic system based on business models which replace the “end-of-life” concept throughout all of the material life cycle phases…

 the micro level: products, companies, consumers

 the meso level: eco-industrial parks, networks and clusters

 and the macro level: city, region, nation and international…

 …with the goal of sustainable development, which implies environmental quality, economic prosperity and social equity, for the benefit of current and future generations.